 What if I have not been paying household employment taxes?

 One of the easiest ways to get caught paying your nanny illegally is when they file for unemployment.
-During the pandemic, many household employees are filing claims – especially when the federal government was adding $600 to their weekly benefits.

 In addition, the IRS will be notified.
-You could also face additional fines and penalties and pay back (with interest) other federal taxes you have skipped like Social Security and Medicare.
+You could also face additional fines and penalties and pay back (with interest) other federal taxes you have skipped, like Social Security and Medicare.

 To avoid this financial nightmare, you could try to catch up on unemployment taxes before your nanny files.
 Ideally, you should pay back taxes from the start of your nanny’s employment with you.
 At the very least, for the past five quarters.
-If you have taxes that were due in 2019, you may face penalties for late payment (unless you received an extension and filing by October 15).
-Still, that may be a better scenario than not catching up at all.

 Will my unemployment tax rate go up if my nanny files a claim?

 If you are a first-time employer, you may receive a new employer rate.
 Then your state will provide an updated rate every year.
-Your rate is based on several factors including longevity as an employer and the number of unemployment claims made by former employees.
+Your rate is based on several factors, including longevity as an employer and the number of unemployment claims made by former employees.

 What if I have more questions?